Our History

 2012

-Chuck Coup became the third Program Manger for the Pennsylvania SFI Implementation Committee.
+Chuck Coup became the third Program Manager for the Pennsylvania SFI Implementation Committee.
 Chuck continued to streamline administrative processes and improve program accessibility and reach by developing a user-friendly website, increasing the use of electronic communications and learning systems, serving as a technical expert on numerous statewide policies and initiatives aimed at driving sustainable forestry forward in Pennsylvania, expanding partnerships and support, and improving training program administration and recordkeeping.

 2015